anchowdhury89/anchowdhury89.github.io/_pages/publications.md

 Preprints
 ======

-{% for post in site.preprints reversed %}
+{% for post in site.publications reversed %}
-  {% include publications-single.html %}
+  {% include preprints-single.html %}
 {% endfor %}

 [arXiv page](https://arxiv.org/a/narayanchowdhury_a_1.html)